llvm/llvm-project/libcxx/docs/Hardening.rst

 - ``argument-within-domain`` -- checks that the given argument is within the domain of valid arguments for the function.
-Violating this typically produces an incorrect result (e.g. the clamp algorithm returns the original value without clamping it due to incorrect functors) or puts an object into an invalid state (e.g. a string view where only a subset of elements is possible to access).
+Violating this typically produces an incorrect result (e.g. ``std::clamp`` returns the original value without clamping it due to incorrect functors) or puts an object into an invalid state (e.g. a string view where only a subset of elements is accessible).
 This category is for assertions violating which doesn't cause any immediate issues in the library -- whatever the consequences are, they will happen in the user code.

-- ``pedantic`` -- checks prerequisites that are imposed by the Standard, but violating which happens to be benign in our implementation.
+- ``pedantic`` -- checks preconditions that are imposed by the Standard, but violating which happens to be benign in our implementation.

 - ``semantic-requirement`` -- checks that the given argument satisfies the